yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

     Output shape: (10,)

+As you may have noticed, the random input is just an image without a batch dimension.
+Let's see how we can add a batch dimension without modifying the code.

 ### Vectorized Mapping with `vmap`

 As anticipated, before jumping into training, we'll look at one of the coolest features JAX offers: `vmap`.
 This allows you to vectorize your functions, meaning you can apply them over batches of data without writing explicit loops.
 In a way, it’s like automatic batching.
 You write a function that works on a single example, and `vmap` will apply it to all examples in a batch in one go.